MobiKin

 • Connect to WiFi for data-heavy activities like streaming songs or videos.

-• Enable Settings that alert you to switch to WiFi connection, if possible.
+• Enable Settings that alert you to switch to a WiFi connection, if possible.

 • Set cellular data limit from Settings > Data usage.